-- 1. The validity term of assessments attained including components taken elsewhere that have been approved as part of the examination programme and exemptions granted is unlimited. - 2.
-On behalf of the Executive Board, the dean can only limit the validity term of assessments if the knowledge, understanding or skills assessed are demonstrably outdated. - 3.
-In an individual case, the examination board may extend the validity term limited pursuant to the second paragraph.
-With regard to an examination component of which the validity term has expired, the examination board may designate a replacement examination component or impose an additional or replacement assessment before the student is admitted to the examination - 4.
+- 1. The validity term of assessments attained is unlimited, and includes all assessments components taken elsewhere that have been approved as part of the examination programme and all exceptions granted. - 2.
+On behalf of the Executive Board, the Dean can only limit the validity term of assessments if the knowledge, understanding or skills assessed are demonstrably outdated.
+If the student does not

+- agree with the decision of the Dean, they can appeal the decision via the Student Objection Advisory Committee (GAS). - 3.
+In an individual case, the Examination Board may extend the validity term limited pursuant to the second paragraph.
+With regard to an examination component of which the validity term has expired, the Examination Board may designate a replacement examination component or impose an additional or replacement assessment before the student is admitted to the examination. - 4.
 Special circumstances shall be reasonably taken into account when limiting the period of validity in accordance with the second paragraph.
 Special circumstances must be reported to the student advisor in good time.
 'In good time' means they have been reported within four weeks after commencement.
-In extending the validity by the examination board, reasonable account will be taken of the extent to which the special circumstances influenced the exceeding of the limited validity period.
+In extending the validity by the Examination Board, reasonable account will be taken of the extent to which the special circumstances influenced the exceeding of the limited validity period.
 In case of special circumstances, the period of validity is extended at least by the duration of the financial support granted on the basis of the Profiling Fund Regulations.
 7.13(2)(k) of the WHW